The objectives of the Mathematics Department's program at the master's level

 Those students enrolled in the thesis plan must take at least six hours of MATH 5398-5698,

 and all except those in the computer science track must take at least three other hours of elective.*

 *Electives may not be chosen from MATH 5336, 5337, 5340-5348, 5352

 Students in every degree plan must pass a final master's exam.

-For inquiries about the Department of Mathematics, write or send an email to:
+For inquiries about the M.S.
+Program in Mathematics, write or send an email to:

 Department of Mathematics